juliendelplanque/Iterators/documentation/UserGuide.md

 line4
 ```

-One can get a read stream wrapped by an iterator for this file like this
+One can get a read stream wrapped by a **character iterator** for this file like this

 ```Smalltalk
 (FileLocator temp / 'example.txt') readStreamDo: [ :stream |